MetOffice/simulation-systems/source/Reviewers/releases/lfric_apps_release.rst

 * Ensure you have a :ref:`fork <forking>` of both the ``lfric_apps`` and ``lfric_core`` repositories, and that the ``main`` branches in each are up to date with the upstream repository.
+* Create an LFRic Apps Issue for the release to provide a number for the release script.
 * In a clone of these forks, :ref:`create a branch <create_branch>` using the ``main`` branch as the parent.